Hi Everyone,

 We started in Mwanza district in southern Malawi.
 Most Faiderbia

-trees grow in low-lying land near rivers
+trees grow in low-lying land near rivers.

 The location in Mwanza was so low that the

-road was posted, "only dry season." (see the
+road was posted, "only dry season." (see the last line on the sign)

 Most Faidherbia are scattered in corn fields, like